Henry Thatcher

-Biography

 Early life and career

-He was born in Thomaston, Maine to Lucy Flucker (née Knox) and Ebenezer Thatcher, the daughter of Major General Henry Knox and Lucy Flucker Knox.
+Thatcher was born in Thomaston, Massachusetts (after 1820 in Maine) to Ebenezer Thatcher and his wife, Lucy (daughter of Major General Henry Knox and Lucy Flucker Knox).
 Appointed to the U.S. Military Academy at West Point in 1822, Thatcher was absent on sick leave for most of the first year and resigned in April 1823.
 He then received an appointment as a midshipman in the Navy on 4 March 1823.

 Thatcher spent most of the next four years on board the frigate United States in the Pacific.
-He became a passed midshipman on 4 March 1829, and in 1830-1831 served in the schooner Porpoise and sloop of war Erie in the West Indies.
+He became a passed midshipman on 4 March 1829, and in 1830–1831 served in the schooner Porpoise and sloop of war Erie in the West Indies.

-He was promoted to lieutenant on 28 February 1833 and served aboard the schooner Experiment in Chesapeake Bay.
+Thatcher was promoted to lieutenant on 28 February 1833 and served aboard the schooner Experiment in Chesapeake Bay.

-He then served on the frigate Delaware in the Mediterranean Squadron in 1834–35; had special duty in 1837; and returned to the Mediterranean in the frigate Brandywine in 1840.
-He served aboard the receiving ship at Boston in 1843–46, then in the sloop-of-war Jamestown, part of the Africa Squadron in 1847–50.
+Thatcher then served on the frigate Delaware in the Mediterranean Squadron in 1834–1835; had special duty in 1837; and returned to the Mediterranean in the frigate Brandywine in 1840.
+He served aboard the receiving ship at Boston in 1843–1846, then in the sloop-of-war Jamestown, part of the Africa Squadron in 1847–1850.
 After duty at Boston Navy Yard in 1851, he commanded the storeship Relief in 1852.

-Promoted to commander on 14 September 1855, while serving as Executive Officer of the Naval Asylum at Philadelphia, Thatcher then commanded the small sloop of war Decatur in the Pacific in 1857–59.
+Promoted to commander on 14 September 1855, while serving as Executive Officer of the Naval Asylum at Philadelphia, Thatcher then commanded the small sloop of war Decatur in the Pacific in 1857–1859.
 He was Executive Officer of the Boston Navy Yard from November 1859 to November 1861, and thus played a role in the vast expansion of the Navy that began with the outbreak of the Civil War in April 1861.

-Civil War
+Civil War service

-He was promoted to captain in 1861, and while commanding the large sloop of war Constellation in the Mediterranean, attained the rank of commodore on 3 July 1862.
+Thatcher was promoted to captain in 1861, and while commanding the large sloop of war Constellation in the Mediterranean, attained the rank of commodore on 3 July 1862.

-He commanded the screw frigate Colorado in the North Atlantic Blockading Squadron in 1864–65, and a division of Admiral Porter's Squadron at the two battles of Fort Fisher in December 1864 and January 1865.
+Thatcher was the first commanding officer of the storeship New Hampshire upon its commissioning in May 1864.
+He commanded the screw frigate Colorado in the North Atlantic Blockading Squadron in 1864–1865, and a division of Admiral Porter's squadron at the two battles of Fort Fisher in December 1864 and January 1865.
 Thatcher was then appointed to command of the Western Gulf Squadron, immediately commencing operations in cooperation with General Canby, commander of the Army of West Mississippi, in the capture of Mobile, Alabama.
 After a brief and vigorous bombardment, Spanish Fort and Fort Blakeley were captured by the Union Army on 9 April 1865.
 With the key defences of the city lost, the Confederate troops evacuated Mobile on April 12.
 A formal surrender was demanded by General Granger and Acting-Rear Admiral Thatcher, and possession taken of the city.

 On 10 May, the Confederate naval forces in the Gulf surrendered to Thatcher.
 Sabine Pass and Galveston, the only remaining rebel-held fortified points on the Gulf Coast, capitulated on 25 May and 2 June 1865.